abiheiri/pydaddy/README.md

 # pydaddy

-A tool that leverages the [GoDaddy domains API](https://developer.godaddy.com/doc/endpoint/domains#/) so that you can make DNS changes without leveraging the website.
+A tool that leverages the [GoDaddy domains API](https://developer.godaddy.com/doc/endpoint/domains#/) so you can make DNS changes without using their website.

 #### Requirements:
 * Python v3+